François, Duke of Montpensier: War with the Catholic ligue

 In July 1584, Alençon died and with his death the succession to the crown defaulted to Henri's distant cousin the Protestant Navarre.
 To much of the Catholic nobility Navarre's succession was unacceptable, and the Lorraine family used opposition to this as a nucleus for a new Catholic ligue.
 In early 1585 the Lorraine family and their allies declared war on the crown, seizing strategic cities across their areas of influence and forming an army.
 Montpensier, loyal to the king, worked to stop these efforts.
 He confronted Entragues the governor of Orléans who had joined the movement, successfully driving him back in an engagement outside Orléans in April.

-Despite this success Entragues was able to hold off Montpensier from capturing Orléans, rebuffing him from an attempt to take the citdael.
+Despite this success Entragues was able to hold off Montpensier from capturing Orléans, rebuffing him from an attempt to take the citadel.
 Soon thereafter Henri established Montpensier as his lieutenant in Poitou in the hopes he could lead the opposition to the ligueur the duke of Mercœur.
 Despite some royalist successes, the king felt obliged by July to capitulate to the ligue in the Treaty of Nemours.

 Montpensier was among the notables who constituted the conseil des finances in 1585.
 The body was largely composed of secretaries of state such as Bellièvre, Brûlart and Villeroy but also featured nobles of the sword as embodied by Montpensier.
 During that year, the former royal favourite Saint-Luc who had been disgraced in 1580 reached out to Montpensier in the hopes that putting his ordinance company at Montpensier's service could be a mechanism for his rehabilitation in the eyes of the king.
 The king for his part, shaken by the war with the ligue was keen to facilitate at least some level of reconciliation.